-William B. Davis' personal life is a long and challenging story, some of which is revealed in his recently published memoir:
+William B. Davis' personal life is a long and challenging story, some of which is revealed in his published memoir:

 Long and gangly in his youth, William B. Davis never felt coordinated unless he had a board or two attached to his feet.
 Skiing, whether on snow or water, has been a lifelong passion.
 Most other forms of exercise, including the infamous Grouse Grind are considered training for skiing.
 Still, he has been reluctant to 'retire' and devote himself full time to skiing as many of his skiing friends have.
 His artistic career is still alive and active.
 Learn more about William's waterski and snow ski competitive activity.